 During the fiscal year 2013-2014, the District established an irrevocable trust to partially fund the plan.
-The District contributed \$184,238 to the Plan, all of which was used for current premiums (approximately 100 percent of total premiums).
+The District contributed \$323,948 to the Plan, \$139,710 through pay as you go amounts all of which were used for current premiums (100%), and \$184,238 deposited into the Plan to partially fund future payments.
 The actuarial accrued liability of \$1,500,188 was based on the January 1, 2013, actuarial valuation.
 Actuarial valuation of an ongoing plan involves estimates of the value of reported amounts and assumptions about the probability of occurrence of events far into the future.
 Examples include assumptions about future employment, mortality, and the healthcare cost trend.
 Amounts determined regarding the funded status of the Plan and the annual required contribution of the employer are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
 The Schedule of Other Postemployment Benefits Funding Progress, presented as required supplementary information, follows the notes to the financial statements and presents multi-year trend information about whether the actuarial value of Plan assets is increasing or decreasing over time relative to the actuarial accrued liabilities for benefits.